MyeongKim/QuesCheetah/README.md

 # QuesCheetah
-Web SDK for the Q&A
+Web SDK for the easy Q&A of your site.

 # Installation